timescale/docs/cloud/migrate-mst-cloud/entire-database.md

-## Migrate the entire database at once
+## Migrate entire database at once

 Migrate smaller databases by using `pg_dump` and `pg_restore` on your entire database.